aws-samples/sagemaker-ssh-helper/FAQ.md

 The solution was primarily designed for developers who are using Linux and macOS.

-Basic scenarios, which require only SSM without SSH, work on Windows without any additional configuration.
+Basic scenarios, which require only SSM without SSH, work on Windows without any additional configuration, i.e., you only need to install the library with pip.

 To be able to connect from your local machine with SSH and start port forwarding with the script `sm-ssh`, please consider that you need Bash interpreter and Python to execute them.
-They don't work in PowerShell or in the default Command Prompt.
+They don't work in PowerShell or in the default Command Prompt that have no Bash.

 However, it's possible also to make it working on Windows, with some limitations on use from IDEs that use the Command Prompt.